mantidproject/governance/technical-working-group/minutes/agenda-next.md

 - AOB

 (from previous meetings - is it still relevant?)
-- sourceforge is asking us to reduce usage - update
-- what is archived in github releases?
-- Fixes on main getting into ornl-next
-- release-next->main fix
 - [Community standards](https://github.com/mantidproject/mantid/community) according to github
 - nexus API (maintain or move?)